zerc/django-light-draft/README.md

 )
 ```

-Then you need just inherit admin and detail views like this:
+Then you just need to inherit admin and detail views like this:

 admin.py:
 ```